At Ash Grove we pride ourselves on the early identification of children who have barriers to learning.

 Time to Talk

-A programme to develop oral and social interaction skills for reception and KS1 pupils.
-The programme is designed to take place two to three times a week and focuses on activities which develop the "rules" of interaction.
-Skills taught include: eye contact; taking turns; sharing; greetings; awareness of feelings; giving; following instructions; listening; paying attention; and play skills.
+A programme to develop communication and social interaction skills in reception and KS1 children.
+The programme is designed for small groups and will take place two to three times per week.
+It focuses on activities which develop the "rules" of interaction and teaches a range of skills including: eye contact, turn taking, sharing, greetings, emotional literacy, giving and following instructions, listening and paying attention, and play skills.

-Talk Boost is a new targeted and evidence-based intervention supporting language-delayed children in Reception and KS1 to make significant progress with their communication skills.
+Talk Boost is an evidence-based intervention which supports language delay in Reception and KS1 children.
+It enables them to make significant progress with their language and communication skills.

 A programme to develop the core skills which underpin all areas of motor development.
 Activities cover skills such as hand eye co-ordination; core stability, balance, spatial awareness and auditory/visual sequencing.

 A sensory motor skills programme for children, which provides regular controlled input to specific sensory motor systems whilst promoting physical, social and emotional development.
 Delivered to a small group of children on a daily basis, for up to twenty minutes per day.